timpaquatte/pytest-mutagen/README.md

 `python3 -m pytest --mutate`

+### Quick run

-> The `--quick-mut` option will stop each mutant after its first failed test.
+The `--quick-mut` option will stop each mutant after its first failed test.
 If not specified each mutant will run the whole test suite

 ### Cache use